dxw/dxw-security-wp-plugin/readme.md

-# dxw Security (WordPress Plugin)
+# MongooseWP (WordPress Plugin)

-The dxw Security plugin helps you to judge whether or not the plugins installed on your site are safe to use.
+The Mongoose Wordpress plugin lets you know about security vulnerabilities in the plugins installed on your site.
 See the [readme.txt](readme.txt) for more details and installation instructions.

 ## Development with Grunt